Pic by @leohngn

 Whatever your beliefs, every woman can connect with the archetype of a Goddess and benefit from ritual and self-care.
 Mindset and positive thinking are so powerful (just think of the placebo effect!) and rituals are a perfect way to create sacred space and time for yourself.
 Blocking out the outside world, the phone calls, the notifications, the wants and needs of everyone else.
 Taking time to look inside.
 Something we rarely do but that can be the most powerful tool for knowing -and getting, what we want out of life.

-With the new moon and Friday 13th, the day of the Goddess, coming up I wanted to share a self-love Goddess ritual I like to use to centre myself and reconnect to my power, sensuality and feminine energy.
-This ritual is perfect for new moons or the Day of the Goddess (which happens rarely but is a great place to start!).
+With the new moon coming up I wanted to share a self-love Goddess ritual I like to use to centre myself and reconnect to my power, sensuality and feminine energy.
+This ritual is perfect for new moons or the Day of the Goddess (Friday the 13th which happens rarely but is a great place to start!).
 Feel free to adapt it to what feels right for you, trust your intuition!

 1. Release the Old